Cinde Ingram -- Casual Living, May 6, 2011

 Although inspired by natural elements in Disney cartoons, the patterns are more mature.
-On the back of every tag, a story explains how the concept was developed.
-The colors are toned-down, safe colors and tend to be more neutral than other rugs in The Rug Market's line, he said.
+On the back of every tag,

 "We keep it fashionable, in line with what's currently happening with fabrics and the home furnishings market," Shabtai said.
 "The Disney Company is a great company to work with.
 They have the same type of energy we're trying to bring.
 For example, they will not accept failure and neither will we.
 We make sure we're all on the same page."